 Students must complete the following sections:

-The HESI A2 exam may only be taken once during each admission period.
+The HESI A2 exam may only be taken once each semester.
 In the event a student has taken the exam more than once, the most recent exam will be counted.
 HESI A2 scores cannot be pieced together.
 Please refer to the HESI A2 Information page to learn how to register to take the exam and how to submit official scores to LHSON.

 Students whose first/native language is not English, are required to take the TOEFL, regardless of US education, or years of residence.
 The Louise Herrington School of Nursing requires applicants to attain a minimum score of 560 on the paper based test, 220 on the computer based test, or 83 on the internet based test (IBT).